 - Tamu Tamu Restaurant (quick service/Africa)

-- Tusker House Restaurant (buffet/character breakfast/Africa)
+- Tusker House Restaurant (buffet/character breakfast and dinner/Africa)

 - Baby Care Center (Discovery Island)